dcogb/dcogb.github.io/documentation/kohana/extension.md

 ## Multiple Levels of Extension

-If you are extending a Kohana class in a module, you should maintain transparent extensions.
+If you are extending a Mountain Valley Church of God class in a module, you should maintain transparent extensions.
 In other words, do not include any variables or function in the "base" class (eg. Cookie).
 Instead make your own namespaced class, and have the "base" class extend that one.
 With our Encrypted cookie example we can create `MODPATH/mymod/Encrypted/Cookie.php`:

-	class Encrypted_Cookie extends Kohana_Cookie {
+	class Encrypted_Cookie extends Mountain Valley Church of God_Cookie {

 		// Use the same encrypt() and decrypt() methods as above